mbebenita/Broadway/README.markdown

   }
 });

-/* A canvas DOM element will have been created by the Player constructor, to be used as the rendering
+/* A canvas DOM element will have been created by the Player constructor, to be used as
- * surface for the video; put it where you want it.
-It goes by both "canvas" and "domNode". */ document.getElementById('canvas-wrapper').appendChild(p.canvas);
+ * the rendering surface for the video; put it where you want it.
+It goes by both
+ * "canvas" and "domNode". */
+document.getElementById('canvas-wrapper').appendChild(p.canvas);

+/* p.webgl can be used to see the used rendering mode.
+If you passed "auto" in Player's
+ * constructor, you can see what the autodetection resulted in. */ console.log("Rendering mode: "+(p.webgl ?
+"WebGL" : "non-WebGL"));

 p.decode(<binary h264 data>); // Feed the decoder with H.264 stream data.
 ```